deMirandaLab/GRIDGENE/docs/source/tutorials/index.rst

 Examples and Tutorials
 ======================

-Welcome to the tutorials and getting started guide for GRIDGEN!
+Welcome to the tutorials and getting started guide for GRIDGENE!

 .. toctree::
    :maxdepth: 2